oddbird/oddsite/content/2017/12/12/introducing-herman.rst

-documentation, and accessibility -- or eliminate technical debt, and put better processes in place -- we're here to help.
+documentation, and accessibility -- or eliminate technical debt, and put better processes in place -- we're here for you.
 Our team of experts
-can provide a range of support, training, and consulting across the full stack of product design & development -- helping find *the solution that best fits your team*.
+can provide `a range of support, training, and consulting`_ across the full stack of product design & development -- helping find *the solution that best fits your team*.
 Don't hesitate to reach out.